Turkey prohibits elective cesareans in private medical centers - ExBulletin

 Turkey prohibits elective cesareans in private medical centers

-Turkey has imposed a ban on elective births of the Cesarean section in private health establishments without medical justification under the new regulation of the Ministry of Health published this weekend in the official government gazette.
+Istanbul, Turkeyturkey, imposed a birth prohibition on the choice of the Cesarean section in private health establishments without medical justification as part of the new regulation of the Ministry of Health published this weekend in the official government gazette.

 This decision, which sparked a furious response from opposition politicians and rights defending groups, came after a heated debate in Türkiye about the way women should give birth.